How the heck do you get past the awkwardness of opening a new relationship?

 I've got one suggestion and am challenging readers of WOMBLOG to chip in with their own.

-Ed, if in doubt, start off with a compliment.
+start off with a compliment.
 People surround themselves with clothing, jewelry and decorations that reflect their taste.They are always flattered when someone picks up on it.

 These have worked well for me for years: